 More extensive ex situ surveys are also undertaken by BGCI.
 For example, the Global Survey of Ex situ Conifer Collections included information gathered about quality of the collections to identify if they could be used recovery and restoration programmes.

 The majority of BGCI’s ex situ activities are focused on tree species and therefore contribute directly to the Global Trees Campaign, a joint initiative led by BGCI and Fauna & Flora International (FFI).
-However we have also published some regional focused ex situ surveys.
+However we have also published some regionally-focused ex situ surveys.

 Find out more about each report using the menu on the left.